Yorkshire bagpipe

 The Yorkshire bagpipe is a type of bagpipe once native to the county of Yorkshire in northern England.
-The instrument is currently extinct, but sources as late as 1885 describe it as being familiar in Shakespeare's time.
+The instrument is currently extinct, though The Imperial Dictionary of the English Language describes the 'Yorkshire bagpipe' as being familiar in Shakespeare's time.
+Late attestations of bagpipes in Yorkshire date to the 19th century and resemble the Uilleann Pipes.

 Modern researcher Kathleen Scott notes that the instrument was often likened to a sow, but not on the basis of its sound.